During the past few years, the future of business analytics seemed bright.

 This fusion of descriptive, predictive and augmented analytics is what’s making waves in the business analytics world.
 The power of this business analytics tool is its ability to work with past data, make predictions on new business developments, and then inform users as to why those developments will take place.
 It’s your crystal ball, so to speak if the soothsayer were also telling you clear and defined reasons as to why something will happen in your future.

 By gathering intel on the crucial “why” of new developments, you’re better equipped to generate your own insights.
 Imagine you know why your online sales are dropping.
-Though your analytics suite is recommending a course of action, you also see another story in the data — abandoned shopping carts.
+Though your analytics suite is recommending a course of action, you also see another story in the data — abandoned shopping carts, for example.
 This allows you to not only take suggestions from your software but understand its reasoning and devise your own strategies.

 Embedded Analytics Continues to Grow